Aphaia is advancing a pipeline with the potential to address significant unmet medical needs and markets

 Prediabetes is a serious health condition where blood sugar levels are elevated but not yet in the type 2 diabetes range.
 Prediabetes is becoming increasingly common and affects more than 10% [ii] of the population in Europe, the U.S. and Asia.

 Individuals with prediabetes are at increased risk of developing type 2 diabetes or associated complications, such as stroke or cardiovascular disease.
-While lifestyle changes can help prevent progression from pre-diabetes to diabetes, there is a clear medical need for new therapeutic approaches to help control disease evolution before diabetes, cardiovascular disease and other metabolic disorders manifest.
+While lifestyle changes can help prevent the progression from prediabetes to diabetes, there is a clear medical need for new therapeutic approaches to help control disease evolution before diabetes, cardiovascular disease and other metabolic disorders manifest.

-APH-012 potential in diabetes prevention
+Aphaia’s potential in diabetes prevention

 Clinical Trial